Below you will find links to other resources in our community that may be helpful to you and your congregations.

 The Coalition for the Homeless has compiled a Help Card, listing resources for homeless individuals and families.
 Also included is helpful is a street guide with contact information and maps showing local emergency shelters and other resources.

-Each year the U.S. Department of Agriculture partners with local organizations to provide free meals to children when school is out for the summer.
-Anyone 18 or younger may come and eat, and there are no income requirements or registration.
-You can use the mapping tool to find a site near you.
+Each year the Texas Department of Agriculture partners with local organizations to provide free, healthy meals for children when school is out for the summer.
+Meals are available to anyone 18 and younger, and there are no income requirements or registration.

 United Way supports families in crises by providing information and referrals to assistance for a variety of needs.
 A free helpline operated by United Way of Greater Houston is available 24 hours a day, 7 days a week in many languages – just dial 211.